miguelgrinberg/microblog/README.md

 Installation
 ------------

 The tutorial referenced above explains how to setup a virtual environment with all the required modules.
-As a convenience, the `setup.py` script will create this virtual environment for you.
-You can run this script again to refresh any missing modules.
-Note that to be able to run this script you have to have the following packages installed:

-- Python 2.7
-- Python development package (`python-dev` for most Linux distributions)
-- git

 The sqlite database must also be created before the application can run, and the `db_create.py` script takes care of that.
 See the [Database tutorial](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database) for the details.